nercms-mmap/RankAggregation-Lib/README.md

 # Ranking Aggregation(RA) methods
-20 unsupervised RA methods, 6 supervised RA methods and 1 semi-supervised RA methods were tested on our preprocessed dataset and the results of our preprocessing are in the folder.
+20 unsupervised RA methods, 6 supervised RA methods and 1 semi-supervised RA methods were tested on our preprocessed datasets where the datasets cover the areas of person re-identification, recommendation system, bioinformatics and social choices.
 These methods including classic RA methods and state-of-the-art RA methods, if there is a need to test other datasets, please follow the comments in the code for dataset preprocessing and code modification.

 ## Get Started
 To run your example in Python, open unsupervised RA methods_python/algorithm and then select the method you want to use.
 Please ensure you modify your dataset file to match our specified format.